9 Common Software Testing Myths and Facts

 The reality is that the industry standard for coordination efforts is just 10%.
 Test lead is also, always a part of the QA team, which makes a lead responsible for contributing to the testing activities.
 Agreed, there are other tasks as well.

 So, a percentage of the QA lead’s bandwidth, however small it might be, must go towards testing activities.
-We have to prepare ourselves to be a tester doing all the tasks you would normally do as a QA team member for the rest of our careers, or it might be time to consider a switch in fields.
+We have to prepare ourselves to be a tester doing all the tasks we would normally do as a QA team member for the rest of our careers, or it might be time to consider a switch in fields.

 Also read => Test Lead Responsibilities and How to Manage Test Teams Effectively.